Macquarie lifts Trip.com Group Limited [TCOM] price estimate. Who else is bullish?

 Sponsored

-The stocks have a year to date performance of -8.94 percent and weekly performance of 0.58 percent.
-The stock has been moved at -21.66 percent over the last six months.
-The stock has performed -4.56 percent around the most recent 30 days and changed -14.33 percent over the most recent 3-months.
+The Department of Culture and Tourism – Abu Dhabi (DCT Abu Dhabi) has signed a strategic partnership with Trip.com Group, a leading global travel service provider, in an online ceremony at Arabian Travel Market.
+The partnership’s social and economic initiatives will encourage and entice visitors worldwide to visit Abu Dhabi, promoting the UAE capital as a top-tier travel destination in 13 markets across Asia and Europe, including in India, China, South Korea, Japan, USA, UK, Germany, France, and the Netherlands.

-If compared to the average trading volume of 6.80M shares, TCOM reached to a volume of 3027989 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Over the last 12 months, TCOM stock dropped by -44.67%.
+The one-year Trip.com Group Limited stock forecast points to a potential upside of 37.18.
+The average equity rating for TCOM stock is currently 1.00, trading closer to a bullish pattern in the stock market.

-Here’s what leading stock market gurus have to say about Trip.com Group Limited [TCOM]:
+The market cap for the stock reached $13.88 billion, with 603.65 million shares outstanding and 502.17 million shares in the current float.
+Compared to the average trading volume of 6.62M shares, TCOM stock reached a trading volume of 5049586 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TCOM shares is $31.82 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TCOM stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.